Journey to the East – Buddhist Art Across Cultures

 For example, China, Korea, Japan, and Vietnam have major traditions of Mahayana Buddhism.
 In this vehicle, the Buddha was deified and became an object of worship.
 Salvation was possible not through diligent practice but through faith in a pantheon of buddhas and bodhisattvas.

 Bodhisattvas had gained enough merit in earlier existences to become Buddhas themselves.
 However, they postponed entering nirvana to save humankind from the cycle of rebirth and to direct it to enlightenment.
 In Southeast Asia, bodhisattvas were also associated with the ideology of sacral kingship or devaraja.
 There, they appear in the guise of Lokeshvara or “Lord of the World”.

 Cult of the Ruler in Buddhist Art

-In Southeast Asia, there was a kingdom which the Chinese called Funan.
+In Southeast Asia, there was a kingdom that the Chinese called Funan.
 At some point, this mighty empire was under Indian influence.
 However, in about 550 CE, Funan went into a decline.
-Then, it had two successor-states: Cambodia, the kingdom of the Khmer, and Dvaravati or Thailand.
+Then, it had two successor states: Cambodia, the kingdom of the Khmer, and Dvaravati, or Thailand.
 They had developed the cult of the ruler visible in the art.

 Due to the close historical and geographical links to southern India, Khmer rulers practiced Hinduism in matters of doctrine and ritual.
 Still, the borderline between Hinduism and Buddhism was not clearly marked.
 It fluctuated considerably from one period to another.
 In addition to Hindu temples, the rulers built Buddhist monasteries and sculptures.